Dog Gut Health: How to Improve it in 5 Simple Steps

 There are several different herbs that can help improve dog gut health:

 • Slippery Elm is a large, deciduous tree native to Eastern North America known for its mucilaginous, strengthening, and nutritive properties.
-It exerts a soothing effect on mucous membranes of digestive tract and can also discourage stomach and duodenal ulcers, for colitis, diverticulitis, GI inflammation and acidity.
+It exerts a soothing effect on mucous membranes of the digestive tract and can also discourage stomach and duodenal ulcers, for colitis, diverticulitis, GI inflammation and acidity.

 • Aloe Vera is known for its healing effects on the skin and intestinal tract.
 Its primary internal use is for constipation or soothing the GI.
 In humans, research shows it can help with several digestion-related issues.